Speaker

 Description

-At the Large Hadron Collider (LHC) at CERN, nearly 3600 detectors composing the Beam Loss Monitoring (BLM) system are distributed along the arcs and at each collimator.
+At the Large Hadron Collider (LHC) at CERN, nearly 3600 ionization chambers composing the Beam Loss Monitoring (BLM) system are distributed along the ring and at each collimator.
 They are responsible for protecting the machine against energy deposition originated from beam losses by requesting the beam extraction when the measured signals are above certain predetermined thresholds.
-However, the setup of these thresholds is complex and requires a combination of simulations and measurements.
+The setup of these thresholds is complex and requires a combination of simulations and measurements.

-In preparation for the High Luminosity-LHC (HL-LHC) era, the beam intensity has been pushed from 1.4e11 to 1.8e11 protons per bunch during the LHC Run 3.
-With this higher intensity, more power is required in the radio-frequency (RF) cavities to capture the beam and reduce beam losses due to off-momentum particles at the start of the energy ramp.
+In preparation for the High Luminosity-LHC (HL-LHC) era, the bunch intensity has been pushed from 1.4e11 to 1.8e11 protons during the LHC Run 3.
+With this higher intensity, more power is required in the radio-frequency (RF) cavities to capture the beam and reduce beam losses due to off-momentum particles, in particular at the start of the energy ramp.